arthi-j/devax-eventbridge-demo/README.md

 Go to IAM on the console.
 Select `Roles` on the left-hand menu and then select `Create role`.
 Select `Lambda` on the next screen, search and select `AWSLambdaBasicExecutionRole`.
 You can expand this policy to check the exact permissions.
 This will allow access to CloudWatch logs.
 On the next screen, you can optionally tag the role.
 Name it `ordergen-function-role` and click `Create role`.

 We will add EventBridge permissions as an inline policy.
 Select the role you just created.
 Click on `Add inline policy`.
-For Serice, choose EventBridge.
+For service, choose EventBridge.
 For Actions, expand `Write` and only select `PutEvents`.
 On the review screen name this `eventbridge-policy` and click on `Create policy`.

 ### 4. Create the order generator Lambda function